 Experiencing those memories though God’s eyes has brought great healing and comfort to my soul.
 His words from Hebrews 13:5 “I will never leave you nor forsake you…” and 1 Pet 5:7, that He cares for me became reality instead of a paradox to what my view of reality had been saying to me about God and who He really is.

-In seeing the memory from His perspective and transcending time, it transformed that past reality into a representation of what was happening in the present.
+In seeing the memory from His perspective and transcending time, it transformed that past reality into a representation of what God truly desired for me.
 Though the scars may remain, the pain of that situation is gone.
-Now when that memory comes up, I am filled with comfort, gratitude and the love and support of Jesus and my family.
-That is God’s truth.
-That is the reality we can’t see at first when we look back on the past.
-This is how He transforms our minds and heals our memories.
+Now when that memory comes up, I am filled with comfort, gratitude and the love of my Lord.
+This is HIS perspective.
+It’s what He desires and it is His will it comes to pass.
+Even though people don’t always follow through with God’s will, it is a powerful healer to know this is what my Father in heaven desires for me.
+This is how He has transformed my mind and healed my memories.
+One beautiful re-write after another.

 His truth is a message directly from the cross of Jesus Christ: